 1. Introduction 1

 2. The local Khovanov theory: Notation and some details 4

-3. The category Kob_o and alternating planar algebras 7
+3. The category $Kob_o$ and alternating planar algebras 7

 4. Diagonal complexes 8

 4.1.
 Applying unary operators 9

 4.2.
 Applying binary operators 10

 5. Perturbed double Complexes 11

 6. Proof of Theorem 2 14

 7. Non-split alternating tangles and Lee's theorem 15

 7.1.
 Gravity information 15

 7.2.
 Proof of Theorem 1 16

-References 17
+References 18

-1. INTRODUCTION
+1. Introduction

 Khovanov [Kh] constructed an invariant of links which opened new prospects in knot theory and which is now known as Khovanov homology.
 Bar-Natan in [BN1] computed this invariant and found that it is a stronger invariant than the Jones polynomial.
 Khovanov, Bar-Natan and Garoufalidis [Ga] formulated several conjectures related to the Khovanov homology.
 One of these refers to the fact that the Khovanov homology of a non-split alternating link is supported in two lines.
 To see this, in Table 1, we present the dimension of the groups in the Khovanov homology for the Borromean link and illustrate that the no-zero dimension groups are located in two consecutive diagonals.
-The fact that every alternating link satisfies this property was proved by Lee in [Lee1].
+The fact that every alternating

 Date: First edition: March.
 22, 2010.
-This edition: May 2, 2013.
+This edition: May 5, 2013.

-1991 Mathematics Subject Classification.
+Mathematics Subject Classification.
 57M25.